-A running gag on the short-lived 1982 absurdist comedy TV series Police Squad! had Leslie Nielsen, who played Detective Frank Drebin, always reply, “Yes, it is,” whenever he was offered a smoke.
+A running gag on the short-lived 1982 absurdist comedy TV series Police Squad! : whenever Leslie Nielsen, who played Detective Frank Drebin, offered someone a cigarette, they would reply, “Yes, it is,” or "Yes, I know."

 [Sung.]
 I can see clearly now, the rain has gone.
 I can see all obstacles in my way.

 A portion of the lyrics to Johnny Nash’s 1972 hit single “I Can See Clearly Now.”
 In 1993, Jimmy Cliff released a reggae version of the song for the Jamaican bobsled movie Cool Runnings.
 It was a hit, too.